DEL MAR MESA HISTORY

 through 1910.
 Certain family names that appear consistently in the Soledad

-The Knecktel, Mecklenseck and Neimann families proved to be long-term
+The Knechtel, Mecklenseck and Neimann families proved to be long-term

 residents of the area.
 All were associated with farming activities in Shaw Valley

 and on Del Mar Mesa.
-Three generations of Knecktels have farmed Carmel
+Three generations of Knechtels have farmed Carmel

 Valley and Shaw Valley and several members of the family continue to live in the